Inheritance Law in Denmark

 Inheritance in Denmark is governed by a special set of laws, while foreigners living in the country and those that have property in Denmark will also be subject to international inheritance law.
 The Inheritance Law in Denmark is mainly based on the principle of domicile.

-The experts at our law firm in Denmark can help you with all matters related to inheritance and the proper distribution of assets.
+The experts at our law firm in Denmark can help you with all matters related to the inheritance tax in Denmark, and the proper distribution of assets.

 What are the laws governing inheritance in Denmark?

 The Danish Inheritance Act is the source of all issues related to the treatment of inheritance and the distribution of the estate after a testator has passed away.
 The first chapters if this Act specifically treats the problem of distributing assets, when the deceased leaves descendants and when there are no direct descendants.
 According to law, if there are no children, the surviving spouse will receive all of the assets of the deceased.

 According to law, an inheritance tax and an estate tax apply in Denmark when the assets are being distributed to the heirs.
 One of our lawyers in Denmark can give you complete information on the inheritance tax and how it applies to different types of inheritance.